Kryvyi Rih

-Kryvyi Rih (/'krIvi 'ri:/ KRIV-ee-_-REE; Кривий Ріг, /uk/), also known as Krivoy Rog (Кривой Рог /ru/), is a city in central Ukraine.
+Kryvyi Rih (Note: /'krIvi 'ri:/ KRIV-ee-_-REE; Кривий Ріг, /uk/; Кривой Рог /ru/, locally: [krʲɪˈwɔi̯ rɔx]) is a city in central Ukraine.
 It hosts the administration of Kryvyi Rih Raion and its subordinate Kryvyi Rih urban hromada in Dnipropetrovsk Oblast.
 The city is part of the Kryvyi Rih Metropolitan Region.
 Its population is estimated at making it the seventh-most populous city in Ukraine and the second largest by area.
 Kryvyi Rih is claimed to be the longest city in Europe.

 Located at the confluence of the Saksahan and Inhulets rivers, Kryvyi Rih was founded as a military staging post in 1775.
 Urban-industrial growth followed Belgian, French and British investment in the exploitation of the area's rich iron-ore deposits, generally called Kryvbas, in the 1880s.
-Kryvyi Rih gained city status after the October Revolution in 1919.
+Kryvyi Rih gained city status in 1919.

 Stalin-era industrialisation built Kryvorizhstal in 1934, the largest integrated metallurgical works in the Soviet Union.
-After a brutal German occupation in World War II, Kryvyi Rih experienced renewed growth through to the 1970s.
+After World War II, Kryvyi Rih experienced renewed growth through to the 1970s.
 The economic dislocation associated with the break-up of the Soviet Union contributed to high unemployment and a large-scale exodus from the city in the 1990s.
 The privatization of Kryvorizhstal in 2005 was followed by increased foreign and private investment which helped finance urban regeneration.
 Beginning in 2017, there were major labour protests and strikes.

 Since the beginning of the Russian invasion of Ukraine in February 2022, Kryvyi Rih has been the target of frequent Russian missile strikes.
 It was a focus of the southern Ukraine campaign, but the closest ground advance by Russia stalled some 50 km to the south of the city before it was turned back in March 2022.

 Etymology

-Kryvyi Rih, which in Ukrainian literally means 'crooked horn' or 'curved cape', was the name originally given in the 18th century to the general area of the present city by Zaporozhian Cossacks.
+Kryvyi Rih (Кривий Ріг), which in Ukrainian literally means 'crooked horn' or 'curved cape', was the name originally given in the 18th century to the general area of the present city by Zaporozhian Cossacks.
 According to local legend, the first village in the area was founded by a "crooked" (Ukrainian slang for 'one-eyed') Cossack named Rih (literally, 'horn').
 The name likely derives from the shape of the landmass formed by the confluence of the river Saksahan with the Inhulets.

+When governed from St Petersburg under the Tsars (1775-1917), the settlement was identified in Russian as Кривой Рог (Krivoy Rog).